WandaVision: Marketing

 Disney's marketing team conceived its campaign for the series roughly a year-and-a-half before its release.
-At the 2019 D23, Olsen confirmed that the series would mix elements of classic sitcoms with the MCU, which was shown in a teaser that combined footage of Maximoff and Vision from previous MCU films with images from old sitcoms The Dick Van Dyke Show and Father Knows Best.
+At the 2019 D23, Olsen confirmed that the series would mix elements of classic sitcoms with the MCU, which was shown in a teaser that combined footage of Wanda and Vision from previous MCU films with images from old sitcoms The Dick Van Dyke Show and Father Knows Best.
 The series was promoted as part of Expanding the Universe, a Marvel Studios special that debuted on Disney+ on November 12, 2019.
 In December, Feige debuted the first image from the series at Comic Con Experience.
 Vinnie Mancuso of Collider said it was "very interesting", highlighting the "old-school black and white" coloring.
 A commercial for the series and fellow Marvel Studios Disney+ series The Falcon and the Winter Soldier and Loki was shown during Super Bowl LIV.
 Inverse's Dais Johnston found visual references to past sitcoms in the commercial, including The Dick Van Dyke Show, Leave It to Beaver, Bewitched, The Brady Bunch, Roseanne, and Full House.
 They thought the series would be a "must-see" for Marvel fans as well as "anyone looking for a hit of nostalgia: the era-spanning framework means anyone can relive the shows of their childhood".
 Julia Alexander of The Verge said the footage "wasn't much" but offered "enough glimpses to tease fans".
 Haleigh Foutch at Collider felt of all the Super Bowl commercials, Marvel's "stole the whole show".
 She was most excited by the "utterly strange and unpredictable looking" WandaVision footage.